feli-flitzberg/FerretOS/README.md

 - `/etc/adjtime` is not used to accomodate multiple hardware setups
 - System locale is not set to accomodate systemd-firstboot
 - Additional packages are added before building the kernel and finalizing the image
+- Kernel is built with an option to force waiting for all devices
 - `/etc/fstab` is not created
   - As part of the [Bootloader Specification](https://uapi-group.org/specifications/specs/boot_loader_specification/) this file isn't needed by a spec-compliant bootloader to find the root partition or data